 Having control over outcomes is one of the most comforting feelings for human beings.
 No wonder why authority and power are so appealing to humans: we can use them to do everything our way and see the consequences of our actions all the way through.

-These are all reasons why we usually have difficulties when dealing with changing circumstances, especially if this change is associated with negative events like the current coronavirus pandemic and the ensuing chaos it is inflicting upon the world.
+These are all reasons why we usually have difficulties when dealing with changing circumstances, especially if this change is associated with negative events like the current coronavirus pandemic and the chaos it is inflicting upon the world.
 It is in situations like these when we should get creative and experiment with resources that can make us thrive.
-Stoicism is one of those resources.
+Stoicism is one of these resources.

 Entire libraries have been written about this fascinating school of thought.
 At a very large scale, it could be summarized as a way of thinking and acting based on the extreme acceptance of the outcomes we can’t control, and the exertion of maximum effort to get the most out of the results we can control.